Abbott Elementary season 2: Critical response

-On Rotten Tomatoes, the season has received an approval rating of 100% with an average rating of 9 out of 10, based on 11 reviews.
+On Rotten Tomatoes, the season has received an approval rating of 100% with an average rating of 8.7 out of 10, based on 22 reviews.
 The site's critical consensus reads, "Class is back in session and the plucky teachers of Abbott Elementary remain an absolute delight, with creator/star Quinta Brunson's savvy and sweet sensibility honed to perfection."
-Meanwhile, Metacritic has reported an average rating of 90 out of 100, based on eight reviews, indicating "universal acclaim".
+Meanwhile, Metacritic has reported an average rating of 88 out of 100, based on ten reviews, indicating "universal acclaim".

-Days before the season premiered, Daniel D'Addario of Variety praised Abbott Elementary by stating, "Abbott does the teachers at its center justice, and is proof of Brunson’s ability to put familiar forms to worthy and delightful ends.
+Days before the season premiered, Daniel D'Addario of Variety praised Abbott Elementary by stating, "Abbott does the teachers at its center justice, and is proof of Brunson's ability to put familiar forms to worthy and delightful ends.
 Like a good student, the series colors, vividly, within the lines."
 In response to the season premiere, Samantha Nelson of IGN stated, "Abbott Elementary defends its spot as one of the funniest and most heartwarming shows on television with its Season 2 premiere.
-A new school year provides a great opportunity for characters to grow and change, facing new challenges with the same mix of clever quips and earnest enthusiasm that makes the sitcom’s ensemble cast so loveable."
+A new school year provides a great opportunity for characters to grow and change, facing new challenges with the same mix of clever quips and earnest enthusiasm that makes the sitcom's ensemble cast so loveable."

+The season's twentieth episode, "Educator of the Year", was noted for its demonstration of teachers' vulnerabilities and insecurities.
+In the episode, Janine meets with the mother of one her students to discuss the student's disruptive behavior in class; after some challenging communication, the mother blames Janine and calls her a bad teacher.
+The scene, which portrays a distinctly more serious tone compared to the rest of the show's comedic stylings, contributes to the show's campaign of building empathy for teachers laboring to meet their students' needs.
+While primarily being an instance of Janine striving for perfection in her job, it also offers an example of how lack of support from students' parents can be yet another obstacle for the success of education.